Banana slug: Distribution

 Ariolimax columbianus is native to the forest floors along North America's Pacific coastal coniferous rainforest belt (including douglas-fir forests and redwood forests) which stretches from Southeastern Alaska to Santa Cruz, California.

 Several discontinuous populations also occur in forested slopes of the coastal and transverse mountain ranges south of Santa Cruz as far south as Ventura County, with a tiny, isolated population located in Palomar Mountain State Park within the Palomar Mountain Range in San Diego County, California.
 The Palomar Mountains have lush Sierra Nevada-like coniferous forests and black oak woodlands unlike the surrounding semiarid lands of inland San Diego County and mark the southernmost population of banana slugs.
-The slugs were rediscovered several years ago along Doane Creek, part of the Lower Doane Valley/Lower French Trail.
-This population is believed to be a relict from the Pleistocene epoch when the climate was cooler and wetter.

 Small, isolated populations also occur east of the Pacific Coast such as in the inland coniferous rainforests of British Columbia's Columbia Mountains (interior wet-belt), just west of the Canadian Rockies, and have been seen at lower elevations near creeks and damp areas of Mount Revelstoke National Park.
 Small populations of banana slugs have also been seen along creek and damp areas of the western slopes of the Sierra Nevada mountains to the north of Yosemite National Park in California.
 Slug densities in these outlying areas in the Columbia Mountains, Sierra Nevada Mountains, and areas south of Santa Cruz are low compared to densities in the coastal coniferous rainforest belt and are rather restricted to damp areas near creeks, ravines, and gullies.
 This population may also be a relic from the Pleistocene epoch.

 Ecology

 Banana slugs are detritivores, or decomposers.
-They process leaves, animal droppings, moss, and dead plant material, and then recycle them into soil humus.
-They seem to have a fondness for mushrooms, spread seeds and spores when they eat, and excrete a nitrogen-rich fertilizer.
-By consuming detritus (dead organic matter) slugs contribute to decomposition and the nutrient cycles and are an important aspect of the ecosystem.
+They consume leaves, animal droppings, moss, and dead plant material, and then recycle them into soil humus.
+They are generalist feeders, though they exhibit a preference for certain mushrooms.
+Through their consumption of various plant matter and animal excretion, banana slugs acts as agents of seed dispersal.
+They spread seeds and spores, and excrete a nitrogen-rich fertilizer.
+Additionally, by consuming dead organic matter, they contribute to decomposition and the nutrient cycles and are an important aspect of the ecosystem.

-Raccoons, garter snakes, ducks, geese and salamanders sometimes eat banana slugs; they roll the slugs in soil to bind the slime.
-Juvenile banana slugs are sometimes eaten by moles or shrews.
+Small mammals, snakes, and salamanders sometimes eat banana slugs.